 Let’s be real, soaking in a bubble bath for hours or going to the salon every single day is not feasible when you have so many errands to run.
 The trick here is to organize self-care in short intervals so you can easily fit it into your already jam packed schedule.
 For instance, read a book before you go to bed, listen to your go-to podcast while commuting, prepare your favorite meal on a weekend, or meditate for five minutes upon waking up.

 Be completely honest, do you remember when was the last time you went for a full body check-up?
 Your health and wellbeing are just as important as your family members’.
 It is essential for you to make time to get your dental exams and go for annual check-ups (that includes important tests like a pap smear and breast exams).
 It’s also important to be mindful of what you put in your body.
 Increase your intake of whole foods like lean meats, nuts, fresh fruits, and veggies.
 Slash your caffeine intake and drink plenty of water!
 Finally, make sure you’re avoiding skincare and femcare products that contain toxic “forever chemicals” that can lead to cancer, metabolic issues, and low birth weight.
 Damiva products are always 100% chemical and hormone free.

 5. Prioritize your sleep.

 Getting adequate sleep is a very basic yet crucial self-care practice.
 When you are sleeping, you alleviate stress, improve cardiovascular health, strengthen your immune system, and boost your memory, among other things.
 However, when you regularly miss out on getting good sleep, you impair your cognitive function and you put yourself at risk for serious health conditions like diabetes and heart disease.
 The bottom line: Don’t cut back on getting good rest!
-Try integrating Bette – our relaxing all-natural lavender body treatment – into your bedtime routine this September.
+Try integrating Bette – our relaxing all-natural lavender body treatment – into your bedtime routine.

 Get Started Tomorrow